-Sexology Today: A Brief Introduction Erwin J. Haerberle and Rolf Gindorf, edioverview of the various sexological organizations, training programs, existing resources, and standards of behavior for professionals.
+Sexology Today: A Brief Introduction Erwin J. Haerberle and Rolf Gindorf, editors

+This manual provides a world-wide overview of the various sexological organizations, training programs, existing resources, and standards of behavior for professionals.
 It includes a historical chronology of developments in the field of sexology and a discussion on sexology as a profession.
 1993, 141 pp, DM 10-.